International Drive Development: A Look Back

-ICON Orlando 360 (formerly I-Drive 360), $200 million entertainment destination and home to ICON Orlando (formerly the Coca-Cola Orlando Eye) opened in the heart of International Drive.
+ICON Park (formerly I-Drive 360), $200 million entertainment destination and home to The Wheel (formerly the Coca-Cola Orlando Eye) opened in the heart of International Drive.
 The 400-foot, iconic observation wheel is the centerpiece of the themed complex featuring a dynamic blend of attractions, restaurants, nonstop entertainment and shops.

 Joining ICON Orlando as part of ICON Orlando 360’s unique line-up of attractions, are world-famous Madame Tussauds, SEA LIFE Aquarium, SKELETONS: Animals Unveiled! and Arcade City

 .
 Twice a day, visitors also enjoy a $1.5 million water show set to music and color-changing lights.
 The complex offers free parking in its 1,600-space garage. iconorlando.com

 Mango's Tropical Cafe & Nightclub Complex

 opened its $40 million, 55,000-square-foot restaurant and nightclub providing nonstop live entertainment, dancing and dining.
 The Latin-themed restaurant and club is an expansion of the Mango's brand in South Beach and is the newest nighttime hotspot on I-Drive. mangos.com